RensTillmann/super-forms/docs/secrets.md

 You can retrieve these secrets inside your form settings with the use of tags prefixed with a `@` sign e.g: `{@secret_email}` or `{@my_secret_name}` and so on.

 It's also possible to use these secrets inside your fields.
 The difference with normal [{tags} (Tags system)](tags-system.md) being that they will not be replaced with their underlaying value upon page load.
-This prevents it value from being exposed to the client via the source code.
+This prevents it's value from being exposed to the client via the source code.

 ## When to use secrets?